rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 dance
 ```

+Notice that, in the loop block, we made sure to increment the counter every time the loop runs.
+At the beginning of the loop, we check the value of that counter and `break` if it has already completed the appropriate amount of times.

 What we did in the last few examples is such a commonly expressed way to manage looping (e.g. "do this forever until some condition says stop") that most languages have a specific keyword built in to do just that: the `while` loop.